-The purpose of the Instructional Assessment Committee is to provide support for continued improvement in teaching and learning by reviewing, implementing, and monitoring plans to ensure a high level of academic integrity.
+The purpose of the Internal Instructional Assessment Committee is to provide support for continued improvement in teaching and learning by reviewing, implementing, and monitoring internal assessments to ensure a high level of academic integrity.
 This includes but is not limited to:

-Reviewing and recommending guideline, policies and procedures regarding distance learning, dual enrollment, and academic support (including Library resources and practices).
+- Reviewing and recommending guidelines, policies and procedures regarding distance learning, dual enrollment, and academic support (including Library resources and practices).

-- Recommend and review assessments related to academic integrity and quality in all programs to further ensure student success.
+- Recommend and review assessments related to academic integrity and quality of instruction to ensure student success.

-- Review and recommend policies and procedures concerning instructional delivery methods and academic support services
+4. Review and recommend policies and procedures related to instructional delivery methods, academic initiatives, and academic support services.

-- Review and assess effectiveness of academic support service programs (e.g., Supplemental Instruction, SmarThinking, etc.).
+5. Review and assess effectiveness of academic support service programs (e.g., tutoring, library resources, e-learning support, etc.).

-- Review and recommend guidelines, policies and procedures regarding Distributed Learning initiatives and accelerated programs.
+6. Review and recommend guidelines, policies and procedures regarding Distributed Learning initiatives and assessment of online course design.

 Reports to the Vice President for Academic Affairs

-- Three (3) department chair or program director representatives
+• Three (3) department chair or academic program director representatives

 Ex-Officio: Vice President for Academic Affairs, Institutional Effectiveness and Assessment Officer, Assistant Vice President for Student Services, Administrator of Work Based Learning, Manager of K12 Partnerships